katiejduane/papaya/readme.md

 ## Status:

 This project is about 97% done.
-There is some styling that needs to be completed in the side nav, and it needs to be deployed.
+There is some styling that needs to be completed, and it needs to be deployed.
 BUT: I've been working on it on-and-off for over a year and have grown a lot in my skills, and have decided to leave it at 97% so I can move on to learning and building new things.
 I'm grateful for all this project taught me, which was A LOT.
-If I have the free time in the future, I'd love to fix the styling issue and learn Heroku in order to deploy it :)
+If I have the free time in the future, I'd love to finish the styling and learn Heroku in order to deploy it :)

 ## What it looks like: